By Mark Feffer

 For many people, moving into management is a sign of success.

-But if climbing out of the trenches is your goal, it's important to have a realistic idea of what's involved.
+But if climbing out of the trenches is your goal, have a realistic idea of what's involved.

 Becoming a manager isn't just about growing your current role to its next logical step.
 Instead, it means drastic changes to the work you'll do, the way you'll interact with others, and the scope of issues you'll be responsible for.